In The Kitchen:

 Making Duck Confit: A Convenient Slow Food

-Guest Article: © The material on this page is copyright by Ellen Ussery, July 2008.
-It was published in the August/September 2008 issue of Backyard Poultry Magazine.
-It was posted to the site December 12, 2008.
+Guest Article: © The material on this page is copyrighted by Ellen Ussery, July 2008.
+It was posted to the site December 2008.

 Once you have duck confit (meaning “preserved duck,” pronounced “con-fee,” with the emphasis on the second syllable) in your fridge (or cellar), you’re ready for anything.
 You may find yourself tired and hungry at 6 p.m. and realize that you had given no thought to dinner plans.
 You can whip out some confit, heat it gently, toss a salad, add some crusty sourdough bread (or, if you happen to have some leftover boiled potatoes, brown them quickly in some of the fat from your confit), and have your dinner.
 After such a meal your bodily strength will be fully restored.
 You will feel like some magical mommy has come to your house and nourished you.